The Wyoming Humanities council board consists of members with diverse backgrounds and a passion for humanities.

 Willie is an enrolled member of the Eastern Shoshone tribe of the Wind River Reservation.
 He was born in Fort Washakie, Wyoming, the son of an Eastern Shoshone Indian rancher and of a white mother.
 He has both a college education and the traditional teachings from both the Eastern Shoshone and Northern Arapaho Tribal elders.
 He graduated from high school in Lander and served in the US Navy and was honorably discharged in 1959 as an E5 air traffic controller.
 He has worked as a contract religious coordinator for Wyoming Department of Corrections for the past 20 years and conducts presentations on American Indian culture all over the country and has been on the Wyoming Arts Council roster for a number of years.
 In 1980 Willie started a career, which he continues today, as a presenter and rodeo announcer to share some of the Native American heritage and spirituality he has experienced.
 He makes his home on a small ranch near Riverton, Wyoming where he has raised Texas Longhorn cattle.
 He walks both worlds as an American Indian and as an American Cowboy.
 Willie is one of the few that is knowledgeable in the traditional art of American Indian sign language.
 He remains as one of the few American Indian Cowboys of our time living in the west with American Indian traditional knowledge passed onto him.
 It is his goal to dispel existing stereotypes that encourage people to view American Indians as figures in the historical past, or even worse, as the characters that Hollywood has created.By exposing audiences to diverse dances, regalia and songs, he hopes to instill the idea that American Indians are not all the same.
 He was elected to the board in 2019.

-Warren Murphy has resided in Wyoming for nearly 40 years.
+Warren Murphy has resided in Wyoming for 42 years.
 He arrived in Wyoming from Buffalo, NY where he spent his early years founding and running a home for homeless and runaway youth called Compass House.
 An ordained Episcopal clergy, he has served churches in Dixon, Lander, Atlantic City, Ft.
 Washakie and Cody.
 He served as Rector of Christ Episcopal Church in Cody for 14 years from 1989-2004.
 He served on the board of the Wyoming Humanities Council from 1993-1999.
 This included three years as president from 1995-1998.
 In 2004 Warren became Director of the Wyoming Association of Churches where he served until 2009.
 This position involved working with the state's churches in behalf of social and environmental justice.
 He served on the board of the Greater Yellowstone Coalition from 2003-2010 and was a member of the Leadership Wyoming class of 2008.
-He presently serves on the board of the Foundation of the Episcopal Diocese of Wyoming and monitors grants throughout the state.
-He continues as an active Episcopal clergy in both Wyoming and Montana.
-He serves as President of Friends of a Legacy (FOAL), the wild horse advocacy organization headquartered in Cody.
 His book On Sacred Ground: A Religious and Spiritual History of Wyoming won the best non-fiction history award from the Wyoming Historical Society in 2011.
+He is also the author of Unique and Different: A Memoir of a Wyoming Journey, his newest publication.
 Warren is the first past board member asked to serve on the WHC board after a 2016 bylaws change to recognize the contributions of past leaders and their ability to contribute institutional and statewide expertise.
 He was elected to the board in 2017.